Vanderscycle/lighthouse-data-notes/paper/paper/HowToGetDataDraft.md

         yield comic
 ```
 now instead of generating a dictionary we can simply yield the class instance comic
-## files and images items
+## Files and images items
 Has you have noted we didn't actually download the image.
 Scrapy allows you to download using the file/image pipeline and required field.
 In the example bellow we wanted the image but also more information.
-[Check the documentation](https://docs.scrapy.org/en/0.24/topics/images.html)
+[Check the documentation](https://docs.scrapy.org/en/0.24/topics/images.html) as it can be finnicky and you may have to create a test spider before integrating in your main spider.
 ```
 class FlyerItem(scrapy.Item):
     store = scrapy.Field()